ON THE CUTTING EDGE

 …whether there be prophecies they shall fail; whether there be tongues, they shall cease; whether there be [supernaturally revealed] knowledge, it shall vanish away (1 Cor.
 13:8).

-Why then is dispensationalism deemed a dirty and “divisive” word in much of Christendom today?
+Why then is advanced dispensationalism deemed a dirty and “divisive” word in much of Christendom today?
 Answer: Because almost without exception denominational teachers and preachers refuse to obey the Apostle Paul’s command to Timothy to:

 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth (2 Tim.
 2:15).

-“Rightly dividing the word of truth” is recognising that God has moved on from one dispensation to the next changing his specific message to those who hear his voice in each specific eon or era.
+“Rightly dividing the word of truth” is recognising that God has moved on from one dispensation to the next, changing his specific message to those who hear his voice in each specific eon or era.
 This is the “cutting edge” Christianity desperately needs if it is once again to become a power that shook and changed the world as it did in the two to three hundred years after Christ’s ascension.

 For example, it is a backward step to persuade new converts to be dunked in water by a minister wearing waders when we are told in Col. 1:10-12 that: